+In addition, the relationship among You, Stifel, BNY Mellon, and Bank related to Checks and related ACH Transactions and Cards is governed by the Banking Services Agreement (please see definitions below).

 The terms and conditions of this Agreement govern your relationship with Stifel.
-In the case of IRAs and Coverdells, the relationship among You and Stifel IRA Custodian is governed by the applicable IRA Custodial Agreement(s) and/or Coverdell ESA Custodial Agreement.
-The relationship among You, Stifel, and, as applicable, Stifel Bank related to Checks and related ACH Transactions and Cards is governed by the Banking Services Agreement (please see definitions below).

-These terms and conditions are subject to change from time to time, and the current version of the Agreement can be found online at www. stifel.com/agreementanddisclosurebooklet.
+These terms and conditions are subject to change from time to time, and the current version of the Agreement can be found online at www.stifel.com/ agreementanddisclosurebooklet.